KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Sheen
 ^^^^^

-When the *Velvet BSDF* node is used in addition to Principled BSDF node, the ``KHR_materials_sheen`` glTF extension will be included in the export.
-The Sheen Color will be exported from Color socket of Velvet node.
+When the *Sheen BSDF* node is used in addition to Principled BSDF node, the ``KHR_materials_sheen`` glTF extension will be included in the export.
+The Sheen Color will be exported from Color socket of Sheen node.
-Sheen Roughness will be exported from Sigma socket.
+Sheen Roughness will be exported from Roughness socket.

 If a Sheen Roughness Texture is used, glTF requires the values be written to the alpha (``A``) channel.